sirKay1010/Final_Project-Beepr/README.md

 The static file contains the javascript and CSS files that allow for the responsiveness, styling and interactivity of the web app.

-In order to implement the live chatting functionality we made use of socket programming.
-Specifically the flask-SocketIO library.
+In order to implement the live chatting functionality we made use of socket programming; specifically the flask-SocketIO library.
 The app.py file contains several functions which were used as event buckets for the sending, receiving and inserting of messages into the database.
 Other features that required realtime two way communication such as looking up friends profiles, leaving and joining rooms were also implemented using socketIO

-The styles.css file contains the css for the app
+The styles.css file contains the css for the app.\
-The script.js file contains the javascript for the app The script.js handles the functionality of sending messages to the backend, and recieving them, adding new users, viewing friends profiles, starting a chat, all through socket programming
+The script.js file contains the javascript for the app.\
+The script.js handles the functionality of sending messages to the backend, and recieving them, adding new users, viewing friends profiles, starting a chat, all through socket programming

 The template folder contains all the template files for the webapp.
 These include the default page when you enter the app which offers a little description about what the app is about and links which lead you to either the login page if you have an account or the register page if you are a newcomer.